Alvah Crocker: Biography

 He served as president of the Fitchburg Railroad.
 During the American Civil War, he was a member of the Massachusetts State Senate for two terms.

 Crocker was elected as a Republican to the Forty-second Congress to fill the vacancy caused by the resignation of William B. Washburn (who was elected Governor).
 He was reelected to the Forty-third Congress.
-He served in Congress from January 2, 1872, until his death in Fitchburg, Massachusetts, December 26, 1874.
+He served in Congress from January 2, 1872, until his death in Fitchburg, Massachusetts, on December 26, 1874.
 He was interred in Laurel Hill Cemetery.